Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 With UPDATE statements, we can change the values in our table to something else.
 We can be as blunt or as deft as we need to be.
-We can change every value in a column or just a subset of values or simply a single value.
+For instance, we can change every value in a column or just a subset of values or simply a single value.

-This is how we change the name of one song in our table:
+Let's rename _Billie Jean_ to _Thriller_.

 ```sql
 UPDATE Songs